 - Lead the conversation.

-- Disengage, impose boundaries, or withdraw from the conversation to create space for yourself.
+- Disengage, impose boundaries or withdraw from the exchange to create space for yourself.

 Am I an emotionally immature parent?

 You could be an emotionally immature parent if you have a substance abuse or mental health disorder, have a controlling demeanor, don’t care about your children, fear feelings, are sensitive, always feel like you need to be “right”, and are self-centered.

 Self Care For Adults Of Emotionally Immature Parents

 Adult children of emotionally immature parents should utilize self-care coping techniques.

 - Setting aside time for activities that make you feel good.

 - Finding healthy ways to cope with difficult emotions.

 - Cultivating an environment that supports your well-being.

 Practicing mindful activities such as yoga, meditation, and journaling can help you stay focused and connected to your needs.
 Additionally, learning how to express yourself effectively through communication can help to reduce stress and cultivate healthier relationships.